Parent Guide to Student Technology

 UofL uses the Blackboard Learning System to provide online resources and support for classes, such as course materials, class discussions, multimedia files and other services.
 Some courses are offered entirely online to distance education students using this system.
 For more information, login to Blackboard through ULink or go directly to Blackboard.

 For students without a personal computer, computing centers are the perfect way to take advantage of services such as web access, printing, ULink and more.
 Student technology assistants are located in computing centers to assist students with technology needs.
-Centers are located in Miller Information Technology Center and HSC K-Wing.
+Center is located in Miller Information Technology Center.

 For the mobile student, IT offers wireless connectivity in many classrooms and most public areas on all three UofL campuses.
 Getting connected with wireless is as easy as completing a few simple steps.
 For step-by-step instructions, click on 'Wireless Access' on the My Page tab in ULink.
 In the summer of 2011, IT installed wireless in .